 A code enforcement officer will contact you to discuss your concerns and answer any questions.
 All violations are addressed using the STEPS to COMPLIANCE process.

-The City is divided into three reporting districts with a Code Enforcement Officer assigned to respond to all complaints within a certain geographic area.
-Enter your address in the box below to find contact information for your Code Enforcement Officer:
+The City is divided into three reporting districts with a Code Enforcement Officer assigned to respond to all complaints within a geographic area.

 To pay an administrative citation online, please go to www.pticket.com/nbadmin or visit us in person at 100 Civic Center Dr. Bay A1, Cashier/Customer Service.
 For your payment to be processed, please know your citation number, which can be found on the upper right hand corner of your invoice.